ahsanjaved850/Forkify-ahsan/README.md

 User Profiles: Each user has their own profile where they can view and manage their saved recipes.

-Responsive Design: The application is designed to work seamlessly across devices of all sizes, from desktop computers to smartphones.

 ## Tech Stack

 -Forkify API: The backbone of the application, providing access to a vast collection of recipes.